Atlas-B2023/qgis-app/README.md

 >[!NOTE]
 >For more information on how to use the program, please refer to the Video Tutorials here: [Atlas IQP QGIS Video Tutorials](link)

+### Saving the Project
+When saving the project, be sure to save it as a copy, as to not override the existing one.

+It might be useful to create a backup of the project in the event the project is overriden.

+### Closing the Project
+When closing the project, there will be a couple pop-ups.

+The first will ask if you would like to proceed in closing the project; click "Yes."

+The second will ask if you would like to save the project; click "Discard."

 ## Development
 >[!NOTE]